 Green was R.E.M.’s major label debut for Warner Brothers, bringing them into the mainstream.
-Unlike R.E.M.’s I.R.S. material, Greendoesn’t feel like a coherent album – I think of Green more as a collection of songs, some strong and some dispensable, although generally tuneful.
+Unlike R.E.M.’s I.R.S. material, Green doesn’t feel like a coherent album – it’s merely a collection of songs, some strong and some dispensable, although generally tuneful.
 The group’s use of acoustic instruments like mandolin and accordion probably felt surprising in 1988, coming after a pair of rock based albums, but R.E.M. recorded better acoustic songs on their subsequent albums.

 The material is hit and miss; ‘Turn You Inside-Out’ is essentially an inferior rewrite of ‘Finest Worksong’, while ‘Hairshirt’ is pretty, but drags.
 The single ‘Stand’ is catchy, with nice organ from Mike Mills but feels like a throwaway.
-There’s plenty of good material -‘Orange Crush’ is an excellent single, ‘I Remember California’ is haunting, and ‘World Leader Pretend’ is a pleasant, contemplative acoustic song.
+But there’s plenty of good material – ‘Orange Crush’ is an excellent single, ‘I Remember California’ is haunting, and ‘World Leader Pretend’ is a pleasant, contemplative acoustic song.

 Green is a mixed bag, but R.E.M. made the transition to a major label with relative grace and ease.